barree12/olympic-circle-list/README.md

 ### Disclaimer

-Note filing an issue does not guarantee addition to the RoundTable list, and is reserved to already approved members only.
+Note filing an issue does not guarantee addition to the Olympic Circle list, and is reserved to already approved members only.